-The day massage program is a three-semester commitment.
-Day students that begin the program fall semester 2019 will complete the program at the end of the summer semester 2020.
-Day massage classes typically are on Tuesday through Friday from 10:10 am to 2:00 pm.
-The Massage Clinic meets from 10 am until 2:30 pm.
+The daytime massage program is a three-semester commitment.
+Daytime students that begin the program in spring semester 2021 will complete the program at the end of fall semester 2021.
+Daytime massage classes typically meet 4-5 days per week from 10:10am to 2:00pm.
+The Massage Clinic meets from 10:00am until 2:30pm.
 There are scheduled weekend chair and sports massage events in spring and summer semesters.

 All courses have an attendance policy.

 All massage students are required to apply to the program and to attend a one-hour program orientation before they can register for courses.
 Please contact Mabel Menadier-Thomas at 517-483-1451 to schedule an appointment.

 Our orientations are all held in the Health and Human Services Building, Room 011.
 There is parking in the Gannon Parking Structure; second floor has some visitor spots.
 There is also parking on the streets; close parking is metered, but unmetered spots are just a couple of blocks away.

 Please note: Orientations are open to everyone interested in the massage program.